 It’s not compulsory for employers to participate however if you decide to enrol, you need to nominate all eligible employees, you can’t pick and choose.
 See this thread: One in all in - can employers choose who they claim JobKeeper for?

-Eligible employers will need to pay eligible employees a minimum of $1,500 (before tax) before the end of each JobKeeper fortnight.
+Eligible employers will need to pay eligible employees a minimum of $1,500 (gross salary inclusive of PAYG withholding) before the end of each JobKeeper fortnight.

 When paying eligible employees, you do not need to adjust your pay cycle.
-An employer with a fortnightly pay cycle would need to pay their employees on or before the relevant due date for each JobKeeper fortnight outlined on the JobKeeper key dates page.
+The important thing is to pay your employees on or before the relevant due date for each JobKeeper fortnight outlined on the JobKeeper key dates page.

 The $1,500 per fortnight is a before tax amount so you'll need to withhold tax along with any other payments each fortnight.
 You'll also need to continue paying super for any hours that your employees work.